 1. Ravens' tackling.
 The Ravens' inability to wrap up led to big plays and scores.
 Rookie linebacker C.J.
 Mosley wasn't the same force in the middle and got stiff-armed on one run.
 Safeties Matt Elam, Brynden Trawick and Omar Brown also had poor showings as tacklers.
 Trawick, in particular, went high for a big hit instead of making the stop, which led to a touchdown.
-The Ravens can't have those lapses by their safeties, especially when their the last line of defense.
+The Ravens can't have those lapses by their safeties, especially when they're the last line of defense.

 2. Ball security.
-The Ravens' running backs fumbled twice for a second consecutive playoff game.
+The Ravens' running backs fumbled twice for a second consecutive preseason game.
 The biggest problem is with Justin Forsett, a smallish back who has coughed it up twice in 12 touches.
 He has speed and big-play ability, but the Ravens have to be wondering whether they can trust him with the ball.
 Fumbling hasn't been a major issue with the Ravens.
 Since coach John Harbaugh took over as coach in 2008, Ravens running backs have lost the ball 18 times, which is tied for the seventh-fewest in the NFL.

 3. Owen Daniels.
 The 31-year-old tight end was among the disappointments in training camp.
 Daniels lacked explosion and failed to get separation from linebackers.
 He made only one catch in the preseason opener for six yards.
 Now, Daniels missed the final two days of camp and didn't play in the second preseason opener because the Ravens wanted to "rest his legs."
 This is troubling when you consider he broke his leg last season.